 Please enter the Internet address manually each time and do not use any links from e-mails you receive.
 This could be an attempt at fraud.
 In your Hermes account we offer you a secure way to - if necessary- update your customer data yourself (e.g. address, email address, password etc.).

 Hermes will never ask you (e.g. by email or by telephone or by SMS) to enter or transmit sensitive customer information for verification via the internet.
 The payment of our service will be in cash and on the spot at the parcel shop or by Paypal via our website directly during the creation of a parcel label.
 If you receive a payment request by e-mail or by SMS, please ignore this and delete it.
 At Hermes the entire shipping costs must be paid in one amount.
 Therefore, no additional costs may be necessary for the recipient and will not be requested by us.
 These cases are phishing attempts.
 E-mails that demand a change of password or threaten to block your account may also be phishing attempts.
 Please do not enter any data in such cases.

 There are some websites on the Internet that appear as if they are operated by one of the Hermes companies but are actually operated by thrid parties unknown to Hermes.
 These rogue sites try to trick unsuspecting users into installing harmful programs such as spyware, trojans, computer viruses or other harmful software.

 Hermes is not at all responsible for these sites.
 Hermes would never ask you (either by email, or on its website) to update your browser or operating system for security reasons, nor would Hermes ask you to install additional software.
-To be able to get the most of the functions available on Hermes sites you simply require a recent version of your browser and a program that enables PDF documents and Flash animations to be displayed.
+To be able to get the most of the functions available on Hermes sites you simply require a recent version of your browser and a program that enables PDF documents to be displayed.